Together-Java/ModernJava/src/standard_input/leniency.md

 This means accounting for common mistakes people make like having extra spaces or capitalizing things incorrectly.

-For this purpose, methods like `strip` and `equalsIgnoreCase` are particuarly useful.
+For this purpose, methods like `strip` and `equalsIgnoreCase` are useful.

 ```java,no_run
 ~Scanner scanner = new Scanner(System.in);